The Eatwell Guide

 Eat fish on regular basis.
 Aim for at least two portions per week, one of which should be oily e.g. salmon, sardines, mackerel or trout.

 Try to eat less salt by adding less during cooking and at the table and choose lower salt products.
 This means no more than 6g per day for adults and even less for children.
-(46).
-Lots of salt in the diet can increase your risk of developing high blood pressure.
+(46) Too much salt in the diet can increase your risk of developing high blood pressure.

 Start each day with a healthy breakfast.
 Whole grain cereals, porridge or wholemeal toast will provide you with a good balance of fibre, vitamins and minerals.